entropicalabs/entropica_qaoa/README.md

  - with `pytest tests/<testfile>` single tests can be run to check single modules.

 ## Contributing
-This project is hosted on Gitlab and can be found at [insert link].
+This project is hosted on GitHub and can be found at https://github.com/entropicalabs/entropica_qaoa.git.
 If you have feature requests or have already implemented them, feel free to send us a pull request.